 Scenario: It’s Sunday.
 Lowe’s is closing in 20 minutes.
 And despite my previous four trips to just about every home improvement store this weekend, I am missing one last item from the house that will let me finish my project.

 The only catch?
 I’m dressed in THAT outfit.

 You know the one.
-The t-shirt I’ve been DIYing in for two days—the one with paint on my left boob, a hole in the armpit, and the world’s shortest short shorts because it’s May and Atlanta and hot as hell in my garage and this is comfortable, dammit.
+The t-shirt I’ve been DIYing in for two days—the one with paint on my left boob, a hole in the armpit, and the world’s shortest short shorts because it’s May and Atlanta and hot as heck in my garage and this is comfortable, dammit.
 No makeup.
 Bruises all over my legs.
 I smell of a rank combination of bug spray, sweat, and sawdust.
 If I were a cartoon, there would be Pigpen stink lines above my messy, mousy bun.
 In short: this is what I like to call #DIYsheveled.